kripikroli/dev_bitcoinminer/_posts/2015-12-09-what-is-bitcoin-mining-and-how-to-be-a-bitcoin-miner.md

 ---
-layout: post
 title: What is Bitcoin mining and how you can be a Bitcoin miner
+seotitle: Bitcoin mining and how you can be a Bitcoin miner
-description: What is Bitcoin mining?
-Bitcoin mining is how Bitcoin transactions are validated and confirmed by the Bitcoin network.
+description: What is Bitcoin mining and how you can be a Bitcoin miner
-date: '2015-12-09T11:28:45+08:00'
-tags:
-- bitcoin mining
-- bitcoin miner
-- proof of work
 excerpt: What is Bitcoin mining?
 Bitcoin mining is how Bitcoin transactions are validated and confirmed by the Bitcoin network.
+keywords: bitcoin mining, bitcoin miner
+alt: bitcoin mining
+featured:
+layout: post
 ---

 <p>What is Bitcoin mining?
 Bitcoin mining is how Bitcoin transactions are validated and confirmed by the Bitcoin network.
 Bitcoin miners create a new block by solving a proof of work problem that is chained through cryptographic proof to the previous block.Each block builds upon the previous one creating a blockchain. <p>